Sarah-Bue/lonely-galaxy/README.md

 # Lonely Galaxy
 ![Lonely Galaxy Mockup Image](assets/readme-files/mockups.png)

 Lonely Galaxy is a fictional travel guide with branches all across the galaxy, including Earth.
-Lonely Galaxy partners with a wide variety of planet-based organisations to ensure a unique travel experience for its clients.
+Lonely Galaxy partners with a wide variety of planet-based organizations to ensure a unique travel experience for its clients.

 The purpose of the website is to provide both new and existing clients with information about the business and its services.
-Clients can view the catalogue of partner planets and request their own personalised package.
+Clients can view the catalogue of partner planets and request their own personalized package.

 Visit the deployed website [here](https://sarah-bue.github.io/lonely-galaxy/).